phspeters/philosophers/README.md

 ## 📋 Testing

-To compile, go to the project path and run:
+To compile, navigate to the project directory and run:

 ```shell
 $ make